 Ted: (whining) Then why won't he let me go to the circus?!!

 Non-verbal example from The Muppet Show.
 In the lead-up to a sketch involving Horny Vikings, Kermit describes them as "cruel, heartless, Scandinavian Marauders".
-The Swedish Chef comes up and hits him with a frying pan, leading Kermit to change his description to "quaint, old world charmers".
+The Swedish Chef comes up and hits him with a frying pan, which "persuades" Kermit to alter his description to "quaint, old world charmers".

 In Coupling, though he only proved half the remark,